Dana-Farber-AIOS/pathml/README.md

 There are several ways to install `PathML`:

-1. `pip install` from PyPI (**recommended for most users**)
+1. `pip install` from PyPI
-2. Clone repo to local machine and install from source (recommended for users wanting to  developers/contributors)
+2. Clone repo to local machine and install from source
 3. Use the PathML Docker container

 Option (1) is recommended for most users.
 It will install the latest versions of most packages.